Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

 \end{prop}

-Observe that the reference given only treats trees with cyclic edge groups, but one can apply it to the tree $\dot T$ obtained from $T$ by collapsing all edges with non-cyclic stabilizer: a vertex of $T$ whose group $(G_v, \calP_v)$ is not isomorphic to the fundamental group of a surface, with the peripheral structure of its boundary components would then have its star unchanged in the collapse $\dot T$, and its image in $\dot T$ would have same stabilizer, which cannot be a surface group by Proposition \ref{prop;noQH}.
+The given reference covers trees with cyclic edge groups, we explain why it is sufficient.

+\begin{proof} Consider the tree $\dot T$ obtained from $T$ by collapsing all edges with non-cyclic stabilizer.
+Arguing by contradiction, if there exists a vertex $v$ of $T$ whose group $(G_v, \calP_v)$ is isomorphic to the fundamental group of a surface with the peripheral structure of its boundary components, then its star would be unchanged in the collapse $\dot T$, and its image in $\dot T$ would have same stabilizer.
+However $\dot T$ satisfies the assumptions of {\cite[Proposition 2.11]{D_tams}}, which outrules such stabilizers.
+This proves the Proposition. \end{proof}

 There is a specific $\torus \alpha$-tree that is called the $JSJ$-tree of the relatively hyperbolic group $(\torus \alpha, \calP_\alpha)$ that is invariant by automorphisms of $\torus \alpha$.
 We refer the reader to \cite{GL_JSJ}, and to \cite[Theorem 3.22]{DT_invent_2019} for a convenient characterisation.